Bad Trip (film): Release

-Home media

-This released on DVD and Blu-ray on TBA by 20th Century Studios Home Entertainment (through Universal Pictures Home Entertainment and Warner Bros.
-Home Entertainment).

 Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 77% based on reviews from 69 critics, with an average rating of 6.8/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 80% based on reviews from 75 critics, with an average rating of 6.8/10.
 The website's critics consensus reads, "With ingeniously gross hidden-camera bits that often find their unsuspecting marks at their best, Bad Trip turns out to be a surprisingly uplifting ride."
-According to Metacritic, which calculates a weighted average score of 61 out of 100 based on 17 critics, the film received "generally favorable reviews".
+According to Metacritic, which calculates a weighted average score of 61 out of 100 based on 17 critics, the film received "generally favorable" reviews.

 Nick Allen of RogerEbert.com gave the film 3 1/2 out of 4 stars, and called it "an excellent showcase for Eric André" and wrote that it "shows an evolution in the hidden camera subgenre, given its warming spirit about people."
 Michael Phillips of Chicago Tribune gave the film 3 out of 4 stars and wrote, "Bad Trip has the blithe advantage of the easygoing complementary personalities at its center."